AtharvKulkarni2110/reinforcement-learning/README.md

 The primary goal is to explore dynamic programming and model-free control algorithms in these environments and analyze their performance.

-### Task 1: Frozen Lake Environment using Dynamic Programming
+###  Frozen Lake Environment using Dynamic Programming

 - **Algorithms**:
   - Policy Iteration